varabyte/kobweb/README.md

     * **Worth a shot!** I think if you evaluate Kobweb at this point, you'll find a lot to like.
 You can get in touch with us at our Discord if you try it and have questions or run into missing features.
 * someone who already has an existing project in progress and wants to integrate Kobweb into it:
-    * **Probably not?** Depending how much work you've done, it may not be a trivial refactor.
+    * **Maybe not?** Depending how much work you've done, it may not be a trivial refactor.
+You can review [this earlier section ▲](#adding-kobweb-to-an-existing-project) if you want to try anyway.
 * a company:
     * **Probably not?** I'm assuming a company is more risk-averse even to Compose for Web, which Kobweb is building on top of.
 If you *were* considering Compose for Web, however, Kobweb may be worth a look.